box-project/box/doc/configuration.md

 ## Check requirements (`check-requirements`)

-The check requirements setting (`boolean`, `true` by default) is used to allow the PHAR to check for the application constraint before running.
+The check requirements setting (`boolean`|`null`, default `true`) is used to allow the PHAR to check for the application constraint before running.
 See more information about it [here][requirement-checker].
+If not set or set to `null`, then the requirement checker will be added.
+Note that this is true only if either the `composer.json`  or `composer.lock` could have been found.

 **Warning**: this check is still done within the PHAR.
 As a result, if [the required extension to open the PHAR][compression] due to the compression algorithm is not loaded, a hard failure will still appear: the requirement checker _cannot_ be executed before that.

 ## Including files